10th November 2025

 Regulators across the UK and EU are placing greater emphasis on accountability, transparency and consumer protection.
-Requirements around strong customer authentication (SCA), transaction monitoring and reporting of suspicious activity are becoming more stringent, while enforcement action is increasing.
+Requirements around strong customer authentication (SCA), transaction monitoring and the reporting of suspicious activity are becoming more stringent, while enforcement action is increasing.

 For enterprise retailers, particularly those managing large vendor ecosystems, marketplaces or third-party sellers, this creates additional exposure.
 Organisations are expected not only to manage their own fraud risk, but also to demonstrate oversight of partners operating within their platforms.
+Regular reviews of third-party controls, clear accountability and documented governance processes are becoming increasingly important for demonstrating compliance.

 For retailers trading internationally, compliance is further complicated by diverging regulatory frameworks across jurisdictions.
 Requirements for data sharing, identity verification and fraud reporting can vary significantly between regions.